barnabymorgan/WebScraper/README.md

 ## Basic information

-Collect the statistics from http://swooneditions.com/ for the set furniture category.
+Collect the data from http://swooneditions.com/ for the set furniture category.
+> - Tabular Data (furniture): ID, name, type, description, category
+> - Tabular Data (images): ID, Furniture ID (foreign key), url, link
-> - Data: Name, type, description, category, images
+> - Image Data: jpeg images are stored in an S3 bucket
+> - This is then stored used cloud services to prevent scraping replication and promote scalability

 Also collects basic information and an associated image for each game.
-> - Tools used : Python, Selenium, SQL,
+> - Tools used : Python, Selenium, SQL
 > - Services used: AWS S3, RDS, EC2.
 Github, Dockerhub, Prometheus, Grafana

 ## Installation